qmrg/qmrg.github.io/prizes.md

 Here is a list of past winners of the prize.

+**2019**

+Winner: David Verry, University of Bristol - “The influence of hostile destination attitudes on migration in Europe: a gravity model analysis”.

 **2018**

 Winner: Simon Herd, University of Manchester – “Reef island stability under rising sea levels?
 Assessing the eco-morphodynamics of a lagoonal platform island in the South Maldives”.